Voted Best Of Delaware Twice By His Peers

-At The Freibott Law Firm, P.A., our personal injury lawyers provide skilled legal representation to protect injured people and their families throughout New Castle, Kent and Sussex County, Delaware.
-With approximately 50 years of combined experience, our Delaware personal injury attorneys are very experienced at handling Delaware auto accident and wrongful death claims.
+At The Freibott Law Firm, P.A., our Delaware personal injury lawyers provide skilled legal representation to protect injured people and their families throughout all of Delaware including Wilmington, Newark, Middletown, Dover, Milford, Georgetown and the beaches.
+With approximately 50 years of combined experience, our Delaware personal injury attorneys are very experienced at handling Delaware auto accident, workers' compensation and wrongful death claims.
 We have the experience and resources to obtain results.

 Car accidents: these cases can include rear end collisions, head-on collisions, inclement weather accidents, drunk driving accidents, drugged driving accidents and car accidents caused by eldery or inexperienced drivers.